fractl-io/fractl/README.md

 Fractl is the new programming language that unlocks the future of tri-modal development.
 Fractl has 3 facets:

-1. fractl language: A data-oriented programming language for professional developers
+1. fractl language: A data-oriented programming language, with a business-level abstraction, for professional developers
 2. Fractl Design Studio: A No-code visual development environment
 3. Fractl Co-Pilot: A GenAI and LLM-powered tool, integrated into Design Studio, to generate fractl programs.